deckhouse/deckhouse/ee/modules/160-multitenancy-manager/docs/USAGE.md

    kubectl get projecttemplates default -o yaml > my-project-template.yaml
    ```

-3. Edit the `my-project-template.yaml` file, make the necessary changes. **Don't forget** that you need to change not only the template but also the schema of input parameters for it.
+3. Edit the `my-project-template.yaml` file, make the necessary changes.

+   > It is necessary to change not only the template, but also the scheme of input parameters for it.
 4. Change the template name in the [.metadata.name](cr.html#projecttemplate-v1alpha1-metadata-name) field.
 5. Apply your new template with the command: